 To disseminate information related to needs of individuals with severe and multiple disabilities;

-To ensure that some of the CCC-sponsored convention presentations are meaningful to persons who interact with individuals with severe and multiple disabilities.
+To ensure that some of the CCC-DPHMD-sponsored convention presentations are meaningful to persons who interact with individuals with severe and multiple disabilities.

 ARTICLE X DURATION AND DISSOLUTION

-The duration of CCC shall be perpetual unless the officers of the division unanimously determine that it should be dissolved.
+The duration of CCC-DPHMD shall be perpetual unless the officers of the division unanimously determine that it should be dissolved.
 The officers shall inform the membership that the division is to be dissolved.
 Upon the dissolution and final liquidation of the division, the officers shall, after paying or making provision for the payment of all debts and liabilities of the division, distribute all of its assets to the Council for Exceptional Children, a nonprofit, tax-exempt 501(c)(3) organization, to apply to one or more of its programs including:

 the Yes I Can!
 Awards Program for its use in recognizing the achievements of students who have excelled despite their disability;